openSUSE/news-o-o/_posts/2011-08-19-osc-program-and-keynotes.markdown

 **Quote:** _You should go to the openSUSE Conference because it's the largest gathering of openSUSE users and developers in the world, why would you ever want to miss that?_

 Join us as Greg introduces us to what Tumbleweed is, it's goals and ambitions.
-It's one of our most exciting and popular initiatives within the openSUSE Project.Â With an overview of how well it is currently working, what types of packages are being added, and how to use it, you'll be sure to want to get in on the Tumbleweed Bandwagon.Â Greg will then wrap up withÂ future plans for Tumbleweed and how developers and users can get involved in moving Tumbleweed forward.
+It's one of our most exciting and popular initiatives within the openSUSE Project.
+With an overview of how well it is currently working, what types of packages are being added, and how to use it, you'll be sure to want to get in on the Tumbleweed Bandwagon.
+Greg will then wrap up with future plans for Tumbleweed and how developers and users can get involved in moving Tumbleweed forward.

 _Greg Kroah-Hartman is a fellow at SUSE and a Linux kernel developer.
 He is responsible for the Linux kernel stable releases, and is the maintainer of the USB, driver core, tty, and staging portions of the kernel.
 In openSUSE, Greg is driving the Tumbleweed rolling-release which aims to provide a rolling updates version of the distribution containing the latest stable versions instead of relying on rigid periodic release cycles.
-Gregâ€™s keynote will evolve around Linux 3.0 and other, more serious, adventures in his life._
+Greg’s keynote will evolve around Linux 3.0 and other, more serious, adventures in his life._